Updated: Dec 22, 2021

 By the end of this exercise you should have a written record of the following:

-For me, if I look back at my findings I can see what my style markers are and start using those when making choices about the look I want to create for a special occasion:
+For me, if I look back at my findings I can see what my style markers are and use those when making choices about the look I want to create for a special occasion:

 * I like a look that is sexy and courageous.